-Kendon has worked as a thought leader across the spectrum of sustainability.
+Kendon Jung is a designer of zero waste enterprises and a sustainability scholar.
+His vision is to make sustainable futures universally accessible & usable, and empower every individual to achieve their highest potential.
 He has been on the forefront of desert water policy, global corporate social impact, and urban resiliency in three nationally recognized research centers.
-He has extensive experience working local businesses, non-profits, and public agencies to achieve sustainability goals.
+Kendon has extensive experience working local businesses, non-profits, and public agencies to achieve sustainability goals.
 And most recently, Kendon is serving as the Chair for the City of Tempe's Sustainability Commission, employing innovation, interdisciplinary collaboration, and long-term visioning to help guide Tempe towards a more sustainable future.

 Arizona State University